-The difference between book basis and tax basis unrealized appreciation is attributable to the tax deferral of losses on wash sales.
+The difference between book-basis and tax-basis net unrealized appreciation is attributable to the tax deferral of losses on wash sales and the tax basis adjustments on REITs and common stocks.

-D. Portfolio Shares and Class Allocations
+E. Portfolio Shares and Class Allocations

 The Portfolio records sales and repurchases of its shares as of trade date.
 Distribution fees for Class II shares are calculated based on the average daily net asset value attributable to Class II shares of the Portfolio (see Note 5).
 Class I shares do not pay distribution fees.